Wise Review [2023] – 7 Must Knows

 As you can see the amount and countries can change the fees.

-To Check the Fees for Your Transfer:
+To Check the Fees for Your Transfer: Simply open the Wise calculator, (opens in a new tab) or use widget below:

 However, when you compare hundreds of different currency pairs and amounts you will find that Wise is very competitive.